NEGU93/chat_ai/readme.md

 - **Configuration Management**: Secure environment-based configuration
 - **Scalable Design**: Easy to extend with new AI providers

+> [!TIP]
+> Hugging Face is not using the pipeline method, but actually downloading the Torch model, quantizing it (assume you don't normally have a great GPU) and run it in a low level manner, using tokenizer encode/decode.

 ## 🚀 Supported AI Providers

 | Provider | Type | Default Model |